Siedrid/gRasslands/README.md

 The `refl.df` dataframe has a column for each Sentinel-2 band, and two additional columns for the plot names and date of the Sentinel-2 acquisition.
-In the following this data is brought into the right form to be processed in the random forest model.
-The data needs to be in a wide table format.
+You can find the code to extract create this data frame in `data-raw/refl.df.R`.
+The functions used in the refl.df.R script are also provided within this package.
+In the following the `refl.df` data frame is brought into the right form to be processed in the random forest model.

 ``` r
 int.ts <- interpolate.ts(refl.df, plot.column = "plot_names") # interpolate missing values